ValerioLembo/TheDiaTo_v1.0/README.md

   - <model_name>_<year>_lec_table.txt: the table containing the storage and conversion terms for the annual mean LEC cycle in a specific year;

+## References

+Lembo, V., Lunkeit, F., and Lucarini, V.: TheDiaTo (v1.0) – A new diagnostic tool for water, energy and entropy budgets in climate models, Geosci.
+Model Dev.
+Discuss., https://doi.org/10.5194/gmd-2019-37, in review, 2019

 ## Versions
 2019-04-29: a stand-alone version of TheDiaTo v1.0 is branched from ESMValTool v2.0b repository;